Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

-My goal is for all analyzers to not just tell you what you did wrong but also explain why its wrong, what may be happening in the background and how to fix the issue if a fix is not offered.
+My goal is for all analyzers to not just tell you what you did wrong but also explain why its wrong, what may be happening in the background and how to fix the issue if a fix is not offered as a code fix.
 Just click on the Analyzer id in the Error List tool window, the popup when hovering over the warning or code fix preview in Visual Studio to learn more.
 See for example the help documentation for [SOA1002](https://github.com/Stekeblad/stekeblad.optimizely.analyzers/blob/master/doc/Analyzers/SOA1002.md)